o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 }) {}
 ```

-Now that you have defined your Struct, you can use it in your smart contract for any SnarkyJS built-in types.
+Now that you have defined your Struct, you can use it in your smart contract for any o1js built-in types.

 For example, the following smart contract uses the `Point` Struct defined above as state and as a method argument: